ianholden123/dashboard-playground/README.md

 Build and output Storybook as a static web application.\
 The static application is built to a new directory here: `/storybook-static`.

+### `npm run lint`

+Run ESLint to check for JavaScript errors in our code.

+If this script returns errors, we may be able to fix these errors by using `npm run lint:fix`.\
+Some Linting errors may require manual intervention however.

 ## Storybook